 Power steering was first invented in 1951, but it took many more years before the feature was included with every vehicle.
 If you’ve ever driven without power steering, you know how difficult it can be to muscle the car where you want it.
 Thankfully, this isn’t something we need to deal with today, as long as we maintain our vehicles with the right power steering fluid types.

-We go through the various types of power steering fluid to teach you which kind of power steering fluid type you need and look at the steps for replacement.
-By keeping this system working its best, we ensure a smooth, easy ride.
+I go through the various types of power steering fluid to teach you which kind of power steering fluid type you need, and look at the steps for replacement.
+By keeping this system working at its best, you can ensure a smooth, easy ride.

 Power Steering Fluid Types